 You may love modest things, but this is the age of entertainment.
 It has to be noisy, scary and colorful for the children of this age to love it.
 “Sound of music” and “the good the bad and the ugly” was great, but we are not doing that anymore.
-What we watch now is “Avenger-Infinity wars, Black Panther, Annihilation, Tomb Raider, Rampage, Fantastic Beasts”... etc. But they are meaningless and some of them are morally not right.
-I agree with you, but you need a paradigm shift because what you see as meaningless is not meaningless in their world.
+What we watch now is “Avenger-Infinity wars, Black Panther, Annihilation, Tomb Raider, Rampage, Fantastic Beasts”... etc. You may think they are meaningless.
+That’s your personal opinion.
+The people watching it are not complaining.
+You need a paradigm shift because what you see as meaningless is not meaningless in their world.
 We all just have to sift the chaff from the grain, avoid recklessness when we can and train these kids well before they grow up.

 I am sorry if I sound rude.
 But I just want you to realize this is where life is heading towards and it won’t turn back.
 In 20 years time, we may have driverless cars everywhere.
 Standing and complaining about it won’t stop the technology and its advancement.
 I know it was/is great holding the steering wheel at quarter to three when you drive.
 But that will soon be gone just as earbuds are going to eliminate earphones with its cords.
 So get with the program in other to remain relevant.

 I am not an expert on life.
 I don’t claim to be a “know all“.
 But I am willing to learn and share with like minds.
 Life can be better than you are experiencing now if only you will make little changes in the way you live now.
 Sin not, but make some adjustments.
 Be your age, but don’t be a dry bone.
 I am also making changes in my life so don’t think I have everything figured out yet.
 I am still learning to do/to cope with changes in my life and environment.